StephenBondor/C-Web-Server/README.md

           and the `hashtable_delete` function.
         - Free the cache entry.
-        - Ensure the size counter for the number of entries in the cache is correct.
+        - Ensure the size counter for the number of entries in the cache is correct. lol nah.

 2. Implement `cache_get()` in `cache.c`.

     Algorithm:

     - Attempt to find the cache entry pointer by `path` in the hash table.
+OK
     - If not found, return `NULL`.
+OK
     - Move the cache entry to the head of the doubly-linked list.
+OK
     - Return the cache entry pointer.
+OK

 3. Add caching functionality to `server.c`.